 Watery with no solid pieces or entirely liquid

 If your child has experienced this condition for a prolonged period, it would be wise to call your doctor.
-Do seek medical attention especially if your child is suffering from any of these symptoms.
+Your healthcare professional may prescribe probiotics, laxatives, or even surgical treatment for critical cases or organic causes.
+Do seek medical attention if your child is suffering from any of these following symptoms.

 Colon dilation (where the colon is unnaturally extended)